Pecan Praline Pumpkin Bread

 Description

-A sweet pecan praline filling is swirled into a loaf of moist and tender Pumpkin Bread in this easy recipe.
-Drizzled with silky brown sugar icing, you’ll want to devour half the loaf!
+A sweet pecan praline filling is swirled into a loaf of moist and tender pumpkin bread in this easy recipe.
+Drizzled with silky brown sugar icing, this praline pumpkin bread is perfect for fall.

 Ingredients